Diary Studies Frequently Asked Questions

-Diary studies are primarily qualitative research, but specific questions can also be created to get scaled rating responses for some quantitative analysis.
+Diary studies are primarily qualitative research, but specific questions can also be created to get scaled rating responses for quantitative analysis.

-Mobile devices lend themselves very well to diary studies, as they are used by the target audience throughout the day, every day.
-If the goal of the study is to understand how an app works for a user on one or more mobile devices, a diary study provides users’ day-in-the-life experience in the context of use.
+Mobile devices lend themselves very well to diary studies, as they are used by the target audience throughout the day.

 One way to set up a diary study is to make it completely open-ended, asking participants to post comments about their use of the product every day or several times a week.
-However, most diary studies want to learn specific things about the users’ experience, so a more structured prompt can focus on a particular type of feedback expected.
-In other cases, participants may be asked to record incidents identified by the team and provide feedback whenever a critical incident occurs.
-Still another approach is to set specific times of day in which participants should record diary entries, such as first use of the product, use of the product during a meeting, and use of the product after work.
+However, most diary studies want to learn specific things about the users’ experience, so more structured prompts can focus on a particular type of feedback expected at specific times of day or after certain events.

 We sent prompts several times a week over a 2-week period to get responses based on activities students were engaged with while using the application.
 We suggested that they share photos and video clips to show us where they were when they were doing the activity.

 Contact UX Firm to learn how diary studies can provide insights to your development team.